Tropical Storm Alberto (1994): North Georgia and Atlanta metropolitan area

 Flooding also occurred in portions of the Atlanta metropolitan area.
 In Heard County, the city of Franklin recorded 6.13 in of precipitation.
 Portions of State Route 34 were inundated with up to 2 ft of water.
 To the east in Coweta County, 6 to 8 in of rain fell.
 Two mobile home parks were flooded.
 Water also inundated Interstate 85 at exit 11.
 The storm also dropped heavy precipitation in Meriwether County, including 2 in of rain in less than an hour.
 The resultant flash flood forced the evacuation of two homes and the closure of seven roads, while one bridge was washed out.
 A thunderstorm in Pike County on July 4 generated wind gusts exceeding 55 mph, downing a number of trees and power lines and damaging homes and historical buildings in Zebulon.
 A thunderstorm on the following day produced downburst winds, which damaged a few office buildings, ripped off portions of a church roof, and downed more trees in the city.
 In Spalding County, 14.30 in of precipitation was observed at Griffin.
 Many homes and businesses were flooded and several earthen dams failed.
-A woman died when her cars ran into a washed out road; two others were injured in the same location.
+A woman died when her car ran into a washed out road; two others were injured in the same location.